suomela/types3/README.md

 ## Sample data

-See [sample-data](sample-data) for our sample data sets.
-To explore our sample data sets, try:
+See [sample-data](sample-data) for our sample datasets.
+To explore our sample datasets, try:

     ./types3-ui sample-data/ceec.json